kenngibbs/ReactDjang_WikiProject/README.md

 Use HTML, CSS, templating, and any CSS resources neccessary to make your site aesthetically pleasing.
 NOTE: Primary layout should rely on CSS grid!

 #### Consistency (3 pts)
-- 3pts: Background, text format, and color usage are carefully chosen to produce a consistent screen layout for all your pages.
+- **3 pts**: Background, text format, and color usage are carefully chosen to produce a consistent screen layout for all your pages.
-- 2pts: Background, text format, and color usage are somewhat consistent with little inappropriate variation.
+- **2 pts**: Background, text format, and color usage are somewhat consistent with little inappropriate variation.
-- 1pt: Background, text format, and color usage are randomly chosen with few consistent elements throughout
+- **1 pt**: Background, text format, and color usage are randomly chosen with few consistent elements throughout

 #### Navigational/Structural Format (4 pts)
-- 4pts: Content is presented in a clear manner that is easy to follow.
+- **4 pts**: Content is presented in a clear manner that is easy to follow.
 Readers can get around your website with ease.
 There are no blind links, and a navigation bar is provided per requirements below.
-- 3pts: Content is presented in a clear manner that is easy to follow.
+- **3 pts**: Content is presented in a clear manner that is easy to follow.
 Navigation is difficult.
 Not intuitive.
-- 2pts: Content is somewhat confusing and difficult to follow.
+- **2 pts**: Content is somewhat confusing and difficult to follow.
 Site is somewhat difficult to navigate.
 Too much textual information.
-- 1pt: Content is confusing and difficult to follow.
+- **1 pt**: Content is confusing and difficult to follow.
 Site is difficult to navigate.
 Not intuitive.
 Large images that take long to load.

 #### Simplicity and Color Scheme (3 pts)
-- 3pts: Content is simple and to the point.
+- **3 pts**: Content is simple and to the point.
 Design is easy to understand in many ways color is appropriately used to produce an atmosphere that expresses the character of the Web site.
-- 2pts: Web page is somewhat busy.
+- **2 pts**: Web page is somewhat busy.
 People reading it will have difficulty finding what they want quickly.
 Excessive use of graphic elements.
 Color is used somewhat appropriately to produce an atmosphere that expresses the character of the Web site.
-- 1pt: Web page is too busy.
+- **1 pt**: Web page is too busy.
 People reading it cannot find what they want quickly.
 Excessive use of graphic elements

 ### Functionality (10 pts)